jahwag/ClaudeSync/README.md

 - Create a new project: `claudesync project create`
 - Archive a project: `claudesync project archive`
 - Select active project: `claudesync project select`

-Each time you create or select a project, you'll be prompted to enter or update the local path for synchronization.

 ### File Management
 - List remote files: `claudesync ls`